-Fashion Course Descriptions · Clothing and Textile/Interior Design - CRS 7621 Main Campus- The content of this course includes the cultural and historical aspects of textiles and clothing, personal appearance, the design, construction and selection of clothing and related career opportunities.
+Fashion Design Pathway English 9 Fashion Course Descriptions US History Clothing and Textile/Interior Design - CRS 7621 @ 1.0 Algebra 1 Main Campus- The content of this course includes the cultural and historical aspects Liv.
+Env. or Earth Science (Lab) of textiles and clothing, personal appearance, the design, construction and selection Phys.
+Ed.(Opposite Science Lab) of clothing and related career opportunities.
 Students will learn basic pattern use and sewing machine skills.
-Students will learn the elements and principles of design and how to use color.
-The content of this course studies housing history and current trends in interior design.
-Prerequisites: None Course Requirements : The completion of one clothing project.
-The purchase of patterns and notions is required by the student. patterns and notions is required by the student.
-Clothing Construction - CRS 7631/7632 Main Campus- This course allows students to explore designs of clothing to create a clothing line.
+Students will learn the elements and principles of design and Foreign Language how to use color.
+The content of this course studies housing history and current Clothing Textile/Inter.
+Design 7621 trends in interior design.
+Prerequisites : None Course Requirements : The completion of one clothing project.
+The purchase of patterns and notions is required by the student.
+English 10 Global I Clothing Construction - CRS 7631/7632 Geometry Main Campus- This course allows students to explore designs of clothing to create a Liv.
+Env. or Earth Science (Lab) clothing line.
 All facets of promoting a clothing line are researched and explored.
-Implementation of sewing line techniques will produce a full clothing line to be evaluated and graded by the teacher.
-Completed clothing lines will be presented during a runway fashion show during the school year.
-Prerequisites: Clothing, and Textile Design Course Requirements : Portfolio and final exam and project.
+Implementation of sewing line techniques will produce a full clothing line to be Phys.
+Ed.(Opposite Science Lab) evaluated and graded by the teacher.
+Completed clothing lines will be presented Health during a runway fashion show during the school year.
+Clothing Textile/Inter.
+Design 7621 Prerequisites : Clothing, and Textile Design Course Requirements : Portfolio and final exam and project.
 Successful completion of a clothing line.
 The student must purchase patterns, fabric, and notions.
-Advanced Clothing Construction - CRS 7641 Main Campus- This course is a continuation of clothing construction.
-Students are required to demonstrate independent efforts to create a larger and more detailed clothing line then done in Clothing Construction.
-Students in this level course will learn to play a leadership role in the production and running of the Newburgh Free Academy fashion show.
-Prerequisites: Clothing Construction Course Requirements: Portfolio and final examination/project, successful completion of a three-piece clothing line.
+English 11 Global II Advanced Clothing Construction - CRS 7641 @1.0 Algebra II Main Campus- This course is a continuation of clothing construction.
+Students are Phys.
+Education (Opposite Sci.
+Lab) required to demonstrate independent efforts to create a larger and more detailed clothing line then done in Clothing Construction.
+Students in this level course will Chemistry (or Sci.
+Elective) learn to play a leadership role in the production and running of the Newburgh Free Clothing Construction 7631 (2 Periods) Academy fashion show.
+Prerequisites: Clothing Construction Clothing Construction 7632 Lab Course Requirements : Portfolio and final examination/project, successful completion of a three-piece clothing line.
 The students must purchase patterns, fabric and notions.
-W 1 c.
-1 cpc ==c. c ==o.
-Work Study CRS 7761 & 7781 Mentor/Mirror/ Job shadow professionals in the field.
-Make connections for YOUR SUCCESSFUL Career in the Food Industry.
-Prerequisites: CRS 780 & 778 Course Requirements : Students will be required to prepare a project and do a presentation at the end of this course.
+English 12 English 12 Government/Economics Work Study CRS 7761 & 7781 Ø 0.5 & 1.0 Physical Education Mentor/Mirror/ Job shadow professionals in the field.
+Advanced Clothing Construction 7641 Make connections for YOUR SUCCESSFUL Career in the Food Industry.
+Prerequisites : CRS 780 & 778 (eligible for NYSED certification exam) Course Requirements : Students will be required to prepare a project and do a presentation at the end of this course.
 NYSED APPROVED PROGRAM NYS CTE PATHWAY with Technical Assessment/NYS CDOS Pathway Articulation Agreement with Bryant and Stratton